 When it comes to the architecture of my blog, I prefer to use the best blogging tools I can find, whether the product is related to hosting, SEO tools or my WordPress theme.
 When we use the best products available, we are likely to have fewer headaches to deal with, and we can focus more on what we do best.
-I believe this is one reason ShoutMeLoud is ranked #1 in the blog category according to Alexa.
+I believe this is one reason ShoutMeLoud has won numeroud awards in past 4 years.

 In this article, I will share with you, my reasons for ditching the Thesis theme for Genesis, which may give you some insight into which framework is right for you.